MatthewKennedy/spree_product_feed/README.md

 ## ToDo
-- BUG: In products with variants, some options are missing in the feed data.
 - Test in live merchant account.
-- Do research to find out if Google wants ```<g:item_group_id>``` set to the default_variant.id, or the product.id.
 - Write spec tests.
-- Clean up and improve code.
 - Move the extensions feed options into their own sidebar view, from just stuck on the end of the main product view.

 ## Testing